frederic-perez/AmE-dictionary/data/dictionary.md

 __gold rush__
 __gold-digger__ _n_ One who forms a romantic relationship with a rich person for money.
 From the metaphorical use of the term for someone who digs for gold.
 In the beginning, the terms gold-digger and gold-miner were synonymous.
 Then came the metaphorical sense of the term gold-digger, someone forming a relationship for money, instead of love.
 Originally, a gold-digger was a woman and a gold-miner a man.
 Traditional boundaries are blurred now.
 __Golden Boot__ _The race for the Golden Boot._
+__golden parachute__ _n_ An agreement to pay generous compensation to a company executive if dismissed.
+From the idea of a parachute softening the blow of an ejection from a high office and the color golden alluding to the large payment received on dismissal.
 __golden rule__
 __golden__ :astonished: Indicating the fiftieth event of a series.
 __goldenrod__ _n_